-If you’re unable to make time in the Northern forests, stop into Muir Woods National Monument just north of San Francisco.
+If you’re unable to make time in the Northern forests, stop into Muir Woods National Monument just before you arrive in San Francisco.
 You’ll have to drive past them anyway and the Park isn’t huge, so it makes for an easy stop and you’ll still get to enjoy the huge redwoods.

 Tip: in the summer or on a weekend, watch for the signs for the Muir Woods shuttle from overflow parking.
 Muir Woods National Monument is very close to San Francisco and the whole Bay Area, so everybody heads there when they can.
 If you can plan a stop here mid-week, do it!